folio-org/stripes/doc/dev-guide.md

 * `modules` is a map whose keys are module identifiers such as `inventory-storage`, with corresponding values that are human-readable names such as "Inventory Storage Module".

-* `interfaces` is a map whose keys are interface identifiers such as `loan-storage`, with corresponding values that are two-faceted (_major_._minor_) version numbers such as 1.2. see the _Okapi Guide_'s [section on interface versions](https://github.com/folio-org/okapi/blob/master/doc/guide.md#versioning-and-dependencies).
+* `interfaces` is a map whose keys are interface identifiers such as `loan-storage`, with corresponding values that are two-faceted (_major_._minor_) version numbers such as 1.2 (see the _Okapi Guide_'s [section on interface versions](https://github.com/folio-org/okapi/blob/master/doc/guide.md#versioning-and-dependencies)).

 #### Testing for interfaces

-The easiest way to check that an interface is supported is using the `stripes` object's `hasInterface` method:
+The easiest way to check that an interface is supported, is by using the `stripes` object's `hasInterface` method:

 ```
 if (this.props.stripes.hasInterface('loan-storage', '1.0')) ...
 ```
-If the interface is supported at a compatible level (same major version number, same or higher minor version number), then it return the supported version number.
+If the interface is supported at a compatible level (same major version number, same or higher minor version number), then it returns the supported version number.
 The required-version number may be omitted from the call (`hasInterface('loan-storage')`).
 In this case, it returns `true` if the named interface is supported at any level.

-When guarding small elements, such as the invocation of a component that will display user loans that should appear only when when the loans insterface is present, the helper component [`<IfInterface>`](https://github.com/folio-org/stripes-components/blob/master/lib/IfInterface/readme.md) can be used:
+When guarding small elements, such as the invocation of a component that will display user loans that should appear only when when the loans interface is present, the helper component [`<IfInterface>`](https://github.com/folio-org/stripes-components/blob/master/lib/IfInterface/readme.md) can be used:

 ```js
 <IfInterface name="loan-storage" version="1.0">